nenoch/CV/README.md

 ## Irene Canuti

-After years working  as a Project Manager - juggling between Tech, Design and Marketing - I realised something very simple: I am a Maker.
+After working as a Project Manager - juggling between Tech, Design and Marketing - I realised something very simple: I am a Maker.
 I like making things real, from ideation to implementation.
-I like telling stories, and I love visual and product design, coding, hardware and 3D printing, but also project management and iterative development.
+I like listening and telling stories, and I love communication design, coding, hardware and 3D printing, and also product development and iterative development.

-Internet has always been my natural environment.
-The digital world is a place where one can build and see ideas grow and spread quickly.
-I started my own business because I believe it is possible to bring the same flexibility offline and have an impact.
+The digital world is a place where one can see products evolve, and ideas grow and spread quickly.
+I joined Makers Academy because I want to be part of this world with what I design and build every day.

-I love travelling, I lived and worked in Italy, China and the UK where I have met many inspiring individuals.
-I am looking for innovative and interesting projects and amazing teams to collaborate with.
+I love travelling, I lived and worked in Italy, China and the UK.
+I am now looking for interesting projects and amazing teams working with emerging technologies.

+**Technologies**
+Ruby, Rails, Javascript, Node.js, Express, HTML5, Bootstrap, jQuery, AWS, PostgreSQL, dynamoDB
+_Coming soon |_
+React.js, WebSockets, Phyton, MongoDB and more...

+**Testing frameworks**
+Rspec, Jasmine, Mocha, Chai

 ## Skills